julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 **Use:** Disinfectant, curse breaker
 **Folklore:** Hung above doors to block malevolent spirits.
 Bathing with neem was said to remove “black energy” or disease caused by spiritual imbalance.

-Also used as a toothbrush twig in Indian villages — a magical ritual masked as hygiene.
+Also used as a toothbrush twig in Indian villages, a magical ritual masked as hygiene.

 ---